RobertEBuchanan/Alaska-Voter/README.md

 # Alaska-Voter
 The purpose of this project is to make working with voter data easer and more efficient.
-I personally get at least a few requests for help every year.
-Manually loading and cleaning the voter roles is a pain.
+Manually loading and cleaning the voter data is a pain.

 # Techninology
 - Database